up42/up42-py/docs/reference/asset-reference.md

 The `download_stac_asset()` function allows you to download a STAC asset from storage and returns the path to the downloaded file.
 A new directory for the file will be created.

-The returned format is `pathlib.Path`.
+The returned data type is `pathlib.Path`.

 <h5> Arguments </h5>